Author(s): Daksh Trehan, Sumit Chahal

 How DataOps help the teams?

-CDO: DataOps provides clear, automated regular trails with quality insights.
+CDO: DataOps provides clear, automated regular trials with quality insights.
 Analysts: Better quality input data, improved model control, and collaboration.
 IT Managers: Accelerated software developments, with fewer bugs and better alignment between analytics and operational team.
-Stakeholders: Quick response to change, a stronger analytics platform for power users, Happy customers.
+Stakeholders: Quick response to change, a stronger analytics platform for power users, and Happy customers.

 DataOps vs DevOps